 Ask and Tell is a notion that wise parents use often.
-By wise parents, I don’t just mean “Babywise” parents, but wise parents.
 It is an age-old trick.
-I have found that many of the moms I respect most around me, who have very wonderful children, use this tool.
+I have found that many of the moms I respect most around me, who have very well-behaved children, use this tool.

 Some children will also greatly benefit and need some role-playing.
 You can tell your child to show you how to walk in the church, or how to shake hands politely, etc.

 I find role-playing to work really well in the days leading up to something that might make the child nervous.
 One example is the dentist.

 “We get to go to the dentist next Tuesday!
 Sometimes the dentist can seem a little scary.
 Let’s go over what will happen and what you will need to do.”
 You then walk your child through what he will be asked to do and how you expect him to respond when he is asked.
 You can have him lie down and open his mouth while you brush his teeth.
 It helps your child mentally prepare for the event.

 I am not always great at utilizing this skill of ask and tell.
 I often find myself expecting my children to just know how to act in different situations.
 If you think about it, that is rather silly.
 Why would a child just know if he hasn’t been taught?
 The times I remember to do ask and tell, things go much more smoothly.